GuillermoBustosPerez/Scraper-Original-Mass/Report/Report.md

 the bias observed in lightly and extremely retouched artifacts.
 Other research focusing in core reduction intensity have predicted curation ratio through a logistic error distribution model
-\[[84](#ref-douglass_core_2018)\], which avoids obtaining negative percentages of reduction intensity (predicted mass has a lower value than remaining mass).
+\[[50](#ref-douglass_core_2018)\], which avoids obtaining negative percentages of reduction intensity (predicted mass has a lower value than remaining mass).
 This would offer the possibility of predicting mass from curation, instead of curation from mass, although comparing accuracy metrics between both methods is required.
-The “Original Scraper Mass Calculator” has a versioning number of v.1.0.0.
-The replacement of the random forest model for a more accurate one (or the approach of estimating curation ration through the prediction of flake mass) is contemplated as a major change.
-This allows for flexibility when updating the Original Scraper Mass Calculator, allowing to further increase the accuracy of predictions.
+The “Original Scraper Mass Calculator” has an initial versioning number of v.1.0.0.
+Three levels of versioning number have been implemented.
+The underlying idea of the versioning number is the dynamic conception of the developed application.
+This dynamic conception can help to remedy possible deficiencies through the expansion of the current dataset.
+Furthermore, it also allows to expand the dataset in order to incorporate new raw materials, tool types, or even by training new models that will help improve the quality of predictions (for example replacing the random forest model for a more accurate model, or changing the approach of estimating curation ratiois contemplated as a major change).
+This dynamic approach allows for flexibility when updating the Original Scraper Mass Calculator.

 The v.1.0.0 of the “Original Scraper Mass Calculator” does not provide indications of how reliable predictions are.
 Very lightly retouched